AlainDeLong2k/YouTube-Sentiment-Analysis/README.md

 - **TensorFlow and Keras**: For developing and training the machine learning model to predict the sentiment of the comments.

 ## Deploying
-- Youtube Sentiment Analysis deployed website: https://alaindelong-youtube-sentiment-analysis.hf.space/
+- Youtube Sentiment Analysis deployed website: [Youtube Sentiment Analysis](https://alaindelong-youtube-sentiment-analysis.hf.space/)
 - Published Model: https://huggingface.co/spaces/AlainDeLong/youtube-sentiment-analysis/tree/main
 - Due to the large size of the model, it cannot be included here; it will be available at the huggingface link mentioned above.